GitUser520/ReminderList/README.md

 - As a user, I want to be able to mark a task as complete.
 - As a user, I want to be able to modify tasks in my to-do list.
 - As a user, I want to be able to clear all tasks from my to-do list.
+- As a user, I want to be able to manage my to-do lists.

 ### Data persistence

-- As a user, I want to be able to save the current to-do list as a file.
+- As a user, I want to be able to save the current to-do lists as a file.
-- As a user, I want to be able to load one of the previously-saved to-do list files.
+- As a user, I want to be able to load previously-saved to-do lists from a file.